Working trip to Orsha District

 The company makes part of the Geoinformation Systems enterprise and reports to the State Military Industry Committee.
 A task had been set for the company to build up capacities using the existing facilities and to expand the output and assortment of products that are in demand on the market.
 However, in fact, many buildings and facilities stay idle or are offered for sale or are to be demolished.

 The head of state was told about the company’s development plans and positive trends in the company’s output and job creation.
-Nevertheless, Alexander Lukashenko drew attention of the industry top officials to the fact that his instructions are not implemented in full, and the statement alleging that the remaining premises are sufficient is just an explanation for the inadequate efficiency.
+Nevertheless, Aleksandr Lukashenko drew attention of the industry top officials to the fact that his instructions are not implemented in full, and the statement alleging that the remaining premises are sufficient is just an explanation for the inadequate efficiency.
 “It is enough if nothing is done.
 Another thing if you set a task… After all, a task was set from the very beginning to utilize all this and to roll out products that are in demand on the market.
 You saw it as an easy ride: this and that will be leveled by a bulldozer, this will be sold.
 What kind of a plant will it be?
 I would not need you to do it.
 I see that you did not care enough to come to grips with the task that had been set,” the President said.

 “Why would I need such a ministry [State Military Industry Committee] and a minister that destroys what I told him to utilize,” the Belarusian leader emphasized.

-Alexander Lukashenko changed the initial inspection itinerary to see the production premises of the company with his own eyes.
+Aleksandr Lukashenko changed the initial inspection itinerary to see the production premises of the company with his own eyes.
 It turned out that many locations are not used as production premises and are simply in a mess.
 “This is your face that you showed.
 Indeed, you did not expect me to come to see your “lavatory”.
 You have turned every other storey of this building into a lavatory where no one has ever cleaned.
 We will show the whole country how you work,” the head of state said.

 “You decided to find an easy way around me,” the President noted.

-During the working trip to Orsha Distirct, Alexander Lukashenko also asked Vitebsk Oblast Governor Nikolai Sherstnev about plans to develop the production sector.
+During the working trip to Orsha Distirct, Aleksandr Lukashenko also asked Vitebsk Oblast Governor Nikolai Sherstnev about plans to develop the production sector.
 “If we repair the streets and take care of beautification the way it has been done in Kopys, we will be half way there.
 Giving people jobs, keeping them employed, and getting them to stay in these beautiful places is what matters,” the Belarusian leader stressed.

 The governor informed the head of state about the distribution of productive forces, the structure and development of industries in Vitebsk Oblast.
 It was noted that due to objective and subjective reasons the region’s population had dropped over the years, respectively the number of working Belarusians had dropped.
 This is why development efforts will focus on the districts with the bulk of the workforce, including Orsha District.
 “Today the development of Orsha District is the most topical question not only from the point of view of employment, but the budget revenues, too.
 If Orsha District recovers enough to stop taking subsidies – Orsha District takes as much in subsidies as ten other districts – we will have money for the development of other regions,” Nikolai Sherstnev said.